sergiopnvds/cs525/assign1/README.txt

 +--------------------------------------------------------------+
 To compile our code we will use the "Makelfile" provided.

-The procedure will be to open a terminal window and compile the code excuting the "Makefile" using $make.
+The procedure will be to open a terminal window and compile the code excuting the "Makefile" using:
+	$ make.
 This "Makefile" is prepared to compile all files belonged to the Store Manager.

+test_assign1_2.c must be compiled separately (it has another main function) by the next command:

+	$ gcc test_assign1_2.c storage_mgr.c dberror.c -o test_assign1_2

 +--------------------------------------------------------------+
 5.Function descriptions